-The learning channel for the biased mutants leads the correctly specified theory to have non-monotonic evolutionarily stability in terms of matching assortativity. \begin{example} In this stage game, $\Theta_{A}$ is evolutionarily stable against $\Theta_{B}$ under $\lambda$-matching when $\lambda=0$ and $\lambda=1,$ but it is also evolutionarily fragile under $\lambda$-matching when $\lambda\in(\lambda_{l},\lambda_{h})$, where $0<\lambda_{l}<\lambda_{h}<1$ are $\lambda_{l}=0.25$, $\lambda_{h}\approx0.56$. \end{example} To understand the intuition, examine the match between two adherents of $\Theta_{B}.$ If they believe in $F_{H}$, they will play the action profile $(a_{2},a_{2})$ and generate the objective payoff profile $(0.4,0.4)$, a Pareto improvement compared to the correctly specified outcome $(a_{1},a_{1})$.
-The problem is that the data generated from the $(a_{2},a_{2})$ profile provides a better fit for $F_{L}$ than $F_{H}$, since the objective 40\% probability of getting prize $g$ is closer to $F_{L}$'s conjecture of 10\% than $F_{H}$'s conjecture of 80\%.
+The learning channel for the biased mutants leads the correctly specified model to have non-monotonic evolutionarily stability in terms of matching assortativity. \begin{example} In this stage game, $\Theta_{A}$ is evolutionarily stable against $\Theta_{B}$ under $\lambda$-matching when $\lambda=0$ and $\lambda=1,$ but it is also evolutionarily fragile under $\lambda$-matching when $\lambda\in(\lambda_{l},\lambda_{h})$, where $0<\lambda_{l}<\lambda_{h}<1$ are $\lambda_{l}=0.25$, $\lambda_{h}\approx0.56$. \end{example} Consider the match between two adherents of $\Theta_{B}.$ If they believe in $F_{H}$, they will play the action profile $(a_{2},a_{2})$ and payoff profile $(0.4,0.4)$, a Pareto improvement compared to the correctly specified outcome $(a_{1},a_{1})$.
+The problem is that the data from play of $(a_{2},a_{2})$ fit $F_{L}$ better than than $F_{H}$, since the objective 40\% probability of getting prize $g$ is closer to $F_{L}$'s conjecture (10\%) than $F_{H}$'s conjecture (80\%).
 A belief in $F_{H}$ --- and hence the profile $(a_{2},a_{2})$ --- cannot be sustained if the mutants only play each other.
-On the other hand, when an adherent of $\Theta_{B}$ plays a correctly specified $\Theta_{A}$ adherent, both models $F_{H}$ and $F_{L}$ prescribe a best response of $a_{2}$ against the $\Theta_{A}$ adherent's play $a_{1}.$ The data generated from the $(a_{2},a_{1})$ profile lead biased agents to the model $F_{H}$ that enables cooperative behavior within the mutant community.
+On the other hand, when an adherent of $\Theta_{B}$ plays a correctly specified $\Theta_{A}$ adherent, both $F_{H}$ and $F_{L}$ prescribe a best response of $a_{2}$ against the $\Theta_{A}$ adherent's play $a_{1}.$ The data generated from the $(a_{2},a_{1})$ profile lead biased agents to the parameter $F_{H}$ that enables cooperative behavior within the mutant community.
 But, these matches against correctly specified opponents harm the mutant's welfare, as they only get an objective payoff of 0.2.